Subgraphs and motifs in a dynamic airline network: Proofs

-\begin{proof}[Proof of Proposition \ref{thm:analytic_count_not_nested}] In each case, the non-nested subgraph count of $H'$ is found by considering all subgraphs $H$ on the same set of $b$ nodes as $H$, such that $H' \subset H$, and noting the number of ways in which edges can be removed from $H$ to obtain $H'$.
-The non-nested subgraph count $|\widetilde{M}_{a}^{(b)}|$ equals $|M_{a}^{(b)}|$ with a correction that accounts for nesting in ``larger'' subgraphs.
-For example, the 4-star $M_{11}^{(4)}$ is nested in the tadpole $M_{15}^{(4)}$, the diamond $M_{31}^{(4)}$ and the 4-complete $M_{63}^{(4)}$, as illustrated in Figure \ref{fig:nesting_subgraphs}.
-We continue to use (\ref{eq:m_7_3}) and (\ref{eq:m_63_4}) for the nested triangle and 4-complete.
+\begin{proof}[Proof of Theorem \ref{thm:analytic_count_not_nested}] It is well-known that induced subgraph counts $\widetilde{y}=(|\widetilde{M}_{a}^{(b)}|)$ can be obtained from non-induced subgraph counts $y=(|M_{a}^{(b)}|)$ by a linear combination $\widetilde{y} = y - A\, \widetilde{y}$, where $A = (A)_{ij}$ gives the number of copies of each subgraph $i$ in subgraph $j$, and $(A)_{ii} = 0$.
+The elements of $A$ can be computed directly using Theorem \ref{thm:analytic_count}.
+Then, $\widetilde{y} = (I+A)^{-1}\,y$, where invertibility of $I+A$ follows from the properties of a unit upper-triangular matrix.
+Here we present an alternative combinatorial proof.
+Each induced subgraph count of $H'$ is found by considering all subgraphs $H$ on the same set of $b$ nodes as $H'$, such that $H' \subset H$, and noting the number of ways in which edges can be removed from $H$ to obtain $H'$.
+For example, the 4-star $M_{11}^{(4)}$ is nested in the tadpole $M_{15}^{(4)}$, the diamond $M_{31}^{(4)}$ and the 4-complete $M_{63}^{(4)}$ (Figure \ref{fig:nesting_subgraphs}).
 We treat each subgraph separately but, for convenience of exposition, not in order.

 \begin{enumerate}[label=(\alph*)]